Consortium

 Science & Technology AS (S&T) - prime

-S&T works solely within Earth Observation (EO) focused on software solutions for simulating, handling, processing or analysing multidimensional data from satellite instruments, and has ample experience in the execution of larger scientific data processing and intelligent software applications project with R&D developments for ESA, EU, and national clients.
+Science and Technology AS (S&T) is working under the same brand as Science and Technology BV in the Netherlands, both privately owned small- and medium-sized enterprises (SME) companies conducting high-tech projects and consultancy mainly within the Space Industry.
+S&T was founded in 2011 and has 12 employees situated in the MESH Community in Oslo, Norway.
+S&T AS works solely within Earth Observation (EO), with a focus on software solutions for simulating, handling, processing or analysing multidimensional data from satellite instruments.
+S&T AS has ample experience in the execution of larger scientific data processing and intelligent software applications projects with R&D and development, for ESA, EU and National clients.

-Within ARCTEX, S&T is responsible for Work Package (WP) 8.0 "Project Management".
+Within ARCTEX, S&T is priming the Consortium and is responsible for Work Package (WP) 8.0 "Project Management".

 Within ARCTEX, DTU Space is responsible for WP 1.0 "Science Plan Consolidation", WP 6.0 "Collaborative Research and Scientific Partnerships", and WP 7.0 "Promotion and Outreach".